 • The space includes a Gucci-themed cafe and a limited-edition boutique.

-This immersive destination attracts fashion lovers and influencers, expanding Gucci’s cultural impact.
+This immersive destination attracts fashion lovers and influencers, demonstrating why luxury brands increasingly use experiential marketing events.

 2. Augmented Reality (AR) and the Metaverse